apptainer/singularity-userdocs/definition_files.rst

 ----

-In some circumstances, it may be redundant to build different containers for each app with almost equivalent dependencies.
+In some circumstances, it may be redundant to build different containers for each app with nearly equivalent dependencies.
 Singularity supports installing apps within internal modules based on the concept of `Standard Container Integration Format (SCI-F) <https://sci-f.github.io/>`_